UK says India trade talks 'continue as before' amid Canada allegations | Law-Order

 The UK government said on Tuesday that the ''serious allegations'' over the murder of a Sikh separatist leader in Canada will not impact its own ongoing trade negotiations with India.

-Prime Minister Rishi Sunak’s spokesperson at 10 Downing Street was asked about the impact the issue may have on India-UK relations after a government spokesperson said the UK remains in ''close touch'' with the Canadian authorities.
+Prime Minister Rishi Sunak's spokesperson at 10 Downing Street in London was asked about the impact the India-Canada diplomatic row may have on India-UK bilateral relations, after a government spokesperson said the UK remains in ''close touch'' with the Canadian authorities over the issue.
+India and the UK have been negotiating a free trade agreement (FTA) since last year, completing 12 rounds towards a pact aimed at significantly enhancing the estimated GBP 36-billion bilateral trade partnership.

+''Work on the trade negotiations will continue as before," Sunak's spokesperson told reporters.

+"The Canadian authorities will conduct their work which we're not going to pre-empt," the spokesperson said.

+Asked whether it was appropriate to pursue a trade deal given the allegations, the PM's spokesperson said ''it's important not to get ahead of the work that our Canadian partners are doing in regard to this allegation''.

+''India have put out their own statement on this.
+For our part, when we have concerns with countries we're negotiating trade deals with, we'll raise them directly," the spokesperson said, adding that the UK was "not looking to conflate these issues".

-It follows Canadian Prime Minister Justin Trudeau's statement in Parliament on Monday that it is pursuing ''credible allegations'' of ''potential'' Indian links to the killing of Khalistani separatist leader Hardeep Singh Nijjar, the Chief of Khalistan Tiger Force and a designated terrorist.
-Canada also expelled an Indian diplomat.
+It follows Canadian Prime Minister Justin Trudeau's statement in Parliament on Monday that the authorities are "actively pursuing credible allegations'' related to Indian government involvement in the murder of Hardeep Singh Nijjar, the Chief of Khalistan Tiger Force and a designated terrorist, in British Columbia in June.
+In an emergency statement to the House of Commons in Ottawa, Trudeau said that any involvement of a foreign government in the killing of a Canadian citizen was ''an unacceptable violation of our sovereignty''.

-The Ministry of External Affairs (MEA) in New Delhi on Tuesday strongly rejected the claims as ''absurd and motivated'' and dismissed a senior Canadian diplomat in a reciprocal move.
+The Ministry of External Affairs (MEA) has strongly rejected the claims as "absurd and motivated" and dismissed a senior Canadian diplomat in a reciprocal move.

-''We are in close touch with our Canadian partners about these serious allegations,” a UK government spokesperson said.

-''It would be inappropriate to comment further during the ongoing investigation by the Canadian authorities,” the spokesperson said.
+"Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India's sovereignty and territorial integrity.
+The inaction of the Canadian government on this matter has been a long-standing and continuing concern," the MEA statement said.

+Earlier on Tuesday, a UK government spokesperson said Britain is in close touch with the Canadian authorities over the issue but declined to comment further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)